-FROM: Barbara Quinn, School Finance Senior Manager
+FROM: Paul Taylor, School Finance Manager

-RE: School District Audits FY2024
+RE: School District Audits FY2025

-The information provided in this letter was compiled for the review of FY 2024 audits, the FY 2024 Trustees' Financial Summary (TFS), and the 2023 Montana Legislative session.
-Active hyperlinks are in this document where websites are mentioned.
+The Office of Public Instruction (OPI) is providing this information to guide and assist in the review of FY2025 audits, the FY2025 Trustees' Financial Summary (TFS), and the 2023 Montana Legislative session.
+Active hyperlinks are included where websites are mentioned.
 More documentation and information is located on the OPI School Finance webpage under the Auditing section.
 To compare enrollment counts by elementary, middle school, and high school budget units (available in both Word and Excel) please be sure to use Appendix A found in the Information to Auditors portion of the webpage and note which school had the count error either on the appendix attachment or in the finding language.